The Voice Behind One Of Hip-Hop's Most Famous Hooks

 But it was really the drums that drew Rob Base and his partner, the late DJ E-Z Rock, to the track.
 They first heard it on a record full of drum beat compilations.

 "First, we picked out the break beat," Base says, "But then when I listened to the whole song, I was like, 'Yo, this song is dope.'
 We realized it was one part, when she said, 'It takes two to make a thing go right.'
-I was like, 'Wow, this could a nice hook, too.'"
+I was like, 'Wow, this could a nice hook, too.' "

 But it wasn't Lyn Collins' voice that would end up on the final mix.
 Profile Records chose Rhonda Parris, who, besides "It Takes Two," put out a house-club single of her own, 1987's "No No Love."